 This level is still a good choice for small businesses and teams that want basic phone service at the most affordable price.
 As the plan starts at $19.95 per month per user (depending on the number of users on the account), pricing for this tier is roughly the same as Vonage’s first level plan.

 Office Pro Plus

 Nextiva Office Pro Plus package adds a mobile app that combines voice, instant messaging, screen sharing, and other collaboration tools users can access from a desk phone, mobile device, or computer for softphone calling.
 This level also adds a conference bridge for a call with up to nine participants.

 This level is missing call recording and the Nextiva Anywhere feature found in the highest tier.
-Depending upon the number of users on the account, pricing, starting at $20.95 per month per user, is approximately the same or could ring in slightly cheaper than Vonage, and is a good choice for businesses with remote workers and distributed teams.
+Depending upon the number of users on the account, pricing, which starts at $20.95 per month per user, is approximately the same or could run slightly cheaper than Vonage, and is a good choice for businesses with remote workers and distributed teams.